Best Hand Grips

 The Gripmaster would be great for athletes in certain sports such as rock climbing where you need finger strength as well as hand strength.
 This product exercises each finger individually and will help get all fingers to the same level so you can work on improving the weaker ones such as the pinkies.
 The Gripmaster would also be useful for musicians such as guitarists and pianists especially.
 Since the Gripmaster comes in fun colors and an appealing design it would be ideal for children who are participating in sports or music.

 When purchasing, you have the option to choose between black, blue, green, red, or yellow.
-The colors indicate level of difficulty, though, too, so you might not have much of a choice of color if you need a specific level of difficulty.
+The colors indicate the level of difficulty, though, too, so you might not have much of a choice of color if you need a specific level of difficulty.

 Here are the product colors and corresponding levels of difficulty: black—9 pounds per finger, red—7 pounds, blue—5 pounds, yellow—3 pounds, and green—1.5 pounds.
 Each product itself is not adjustable.
 Instead, you have to buy the one with the right level.